EjikesII/MoneyStore/README.md

 Day 2 Create Project Structure

     1. Create the project project folders and Navigation Route.
-    2. Create the Routes Components and their corresponding paes Component            Corresponding Page
+    2. Created the Routes Components and their corresponding pages Component            Corresponding Page
         - Home                  HomePage.js
         - About                 AboutPage.js